tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/产品简介/产品概述_intl_en.md

-Cloud Streaming Services (CSS) delivers fast, stable, and professional cloud-based live streaming services.
+Cloud Streaming Services (CSS) provides users with fast, stable, and professional cloud-based live streaming services.
 It offers Live Video Broadcasting (LVB) for large-scale real-time playback and Live Event Broadcasting (LEB) for ultra-low latency live streaming, making it highly suitable for many streaming scenarios.
 CSS can also be used together with the Mobile Live Video Broadcasting SDK (MLVB SDK) to create a one-stop audiovisual live streaming solution.